neithere/argh/docs/source/the_story.rst

 -------

 The author returned to his FOSS projects in early 2023.
-To his surprise, Argh was all but dead and its niche as the "natural API" was not occupied by any other project.
+To his surprise, Argh was not dead at all and its niche as the "natural API" was not occupied by any other project.
 It actually made sense to revive it.

-So a deep modernisation and refactoring began.
+A deep modernisation and refactoring began.

 A number of pending issues were resolved and the last version to support Python 2.x was released with a bunch of bugfixes.